(All information here is copyrighted by Brian Keller, 2012).

 If this troubleshooting information doesn’t help solve the issue and you’d like to have it repaired, please send it to us.
 We repair all models of RainDial timers.

-General overview: The information below can help isolate the problem to being an issue with a valve, but keep in mind that the fuse message is often due to a problem with the system that we can repair.
-Definitely use the troubleshooting information below to help determine if a valve(s) seems to be the problem.
+General overview: The information below can help isolate the problem to being an issue with a valve.
+Definitely use the this troubleshooting information below to help determine if a valve(s) seems to be the problem.
 If it’s not, just send it in for repair; we’re happy to help.

 - the suspected “problem valve” number will show up in the top of the LCD screen when the FUS message is displayed.

-- Try removing the wire for that valve number and run the schedule again.
+- Try removing the wire for that valve number, clear the message and run the schedule again.

 - If you have multiple numbers appearing, remove the wire for each of them, clear the message, and run the schedule without the valves connected.